 The Committee also recommends that the sulphur and oxygen content of the diluted non-condensable gases be measured at least once a year.

-Burning the exhaust formed at the recovery boiler
+Burning the vent gases formed at the recovery boiler

-At a recovery boiler, exhaust is mostly formed when smelt is dissolved.
-In addition to this, when ash from the electrostatic precipitator is mixed with black liquor, exhaust is formed.
+At a recovery boiler, vent gases are mostly formed when smelt is dissolved.
+In addition to this, when ash from the electrostatic precipitator is mixed with black liquor, vent gases are formed.
 This also happens in potassium and chloride separation plants.
-In addition to these, typical collection locations include the drain collector tank and a well or tank intended for collecting liquor leaks.
+In addition to these, typical collection locations include the dump tank and a well or tank intended for collecting liquor leaks.

-The qualities of the dissolver exhaust correspond to those of diluted non-condensable gases.
-The exhaust mainly contains air, steam and small amounts of odorous sulphur compounds and salt particles.
-To recover the odorous sulphur contained in the dissolver exhaust and to reduce dust emissions, mills have started to burn these in recovery boilers.
-The Finnish Recovery Boiler Committee recommends that dissolver exhaust be burned in a recovery boiler plant.
+The qualities of the dissolving tank vent gas correspond to those of diluted non-condensable gases.
+The vent gas mainly contains air, steam and small amounts of odorous sulphur compounds and salt particles.
+To recover the odorous sulphur contained in the dissolving tank vent gas and to reduce dust emissions, mills have started to burn these in recovery boilers.
+The Finnish Recovery Boiler Committee recommends that dissolving tank vent gases are burned in a recovery boiler plant.

-Other substances, such as exhaust from the mixing tank or the ash processing and diluted non-condensable gases from elsewhere in the mill, can be fed to the dissolver exhaust system.
+Other substances, such as vent gasesfrom the mixing tank or vent gases from the ash treatment process and diluted non-condensable gases from elsewhere in the mill, can be fed to the dissolving tank vent gas system.

-To ensure the safe use of the recovery boiler, water leaks into the boiler must be prevented when burning dissolver exhaust.
+To ensure the safe use of the recovery boiler, water leaks into the boiler must be prevented when burning dissolving tank vent gases.

-Dissolver exhaust is scrubbed, cooled, moved with a fan and heated to vaporise any drops before the burning.
-The exhaust lines are equipped with condensate removal so that water does not accumulate in the exhaust line and end up in the boiler.
+Dissolving tank vent gases are scrubbed, cooled, moved with a fan and heated to vaporise any drops before the burning.
+The vent gaslines are equipped with condensate removal so that water does not accumulate in the vent gasline and end up in the boiler.

-Composition and volume
+Composition and amount

-The dissolver exhaust comes mainly from the leaked air, steam produced by the smelt’s heat (green liquor boiling in the dissolver) and the steam from the smelt diffusion.
-The most problematic elements for the processing are the small drops of green liquor included in the dissolver exhaust that tend to contaminate/block the exhaust system when they dry.
+The dissolving tank vent gases consist mainly of the leaked air, steam produced by the smelt’s heat (green liquor boiling in the dissolver) and smelt atomizing steam.
+The most problematic elements for the treatment are the small green liquor droplets in the dissolving tank vent gases that tend to foul/plug the vent gas system when they dry.

-The amounts and compositions of the dissolver exhaust in a pulp mill are presented in Table 6-1.
-However, the amount of exhaust varies by boiler, and the process influences the composition extensively.
+The amounts and compositions of the dissolving tank vent gasesin a pulp mill are presented in Table 6-1.
+However, the amount of vent gas varies by boiler, and the process influences the composition extensively.